jboss-developer/jboss-eap-quickstarts/template/README.md

 ### Create the OpenShift Application

 Open a shell command prompt and change to a directory of your choice.
-Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6` for quickstarts running on JBoss Enterprise Application Platform 6, or `jbossas-7` for quickstarts running on JBoss AS 7:
+Enter the following command, replacing APPLICATION_TYPE with `jbosseap-6` for quickstarts running on JBoss EAP 6.1:

     rhc app create -a APPLICATION_NAME -t APPLICATION_TYPE

 _NOTE_: The domain name for this application will be APPLICATION_NAME-YOUR_DOMAIN_NAME.rhcloud.com`.
 Here we use the _quickstart_ domain.
 You will need to replace it with your own OpenShift domain name.

-This command creates an OpenShift application named  and will run the application inside the `jbosseap-6`  or `jbossas-7` container.
+This command creates an OpenShift application named  and will run the application inside the `jbosseap-6`  container.
 You should see some output similar to the following:

     Creating application: APPLICATION_NAME
     Now your new domain name is being propagated worldwide (this might take a minute)...